FY 2017 Budget - Congressional Justification

 The National Institute of Mental Health (NIMH) is the lead Federal agency for research on mental illnesses, with a mission to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.

-In the United States, an estimated 43.7 million adults suffer from a mental illness.1 Based on the most recent estimates, mental illnesses accounted for 21.3 percent of all years lived with disability in the United States.
-Accounting for the loss of more than 39,000 American lives each year, suicide is the second leading cause of death in youth and young adults aged 15-34, and is the tenth leading cause of death overall in the United States.2 A cautious estimate places the direct and indirect financial costs associated with mental illness in the United States, at well over $300 billion annually, and mental illnesses ranks as the third most costly medical conditions in terms of overall health care expenditure, behind only heart conditions and traumatic injury.3,4 Mental illnesses are significantly impairing and life-threatening.
-In response to tremendous technological advances and a shifting health care landscape, NIMH is revising its Strategic Plan, first released in 2008.
-Guided by this revised Strategic Plan, NIMH will support initiatives in FY 2016 that expand basic brain and behavioral research across development; translate basic findings into innovative treatments; and, capitalize on the opportunities in new technology, big data, and data sharing.
+In the United States, an estimated 43.6 million adults suffer from a mental illness.1 Mental illnesses are significantly impairing and can be life-threatening; they were the leading cause of disability in the United States in 2010, accounting for 18.7 percent of all years of life lost to illness, disability, or premature death.2 Suicide is the second leading cause of death in youth and young adults aged 15-34, accounting for the loss of more than 41,000 American lives each year, and is the tenth leading cause of death overall in the United States.3 A cautious estimate places the direct and indirect financial costs associated with mental illness in the United States at well over $300 billion annually, and mental illnesses rank as the third most costly medical conditions in terms of overall health care expenditures, behind only heart conditions and traumatic injury.4,5

 Neuroscience and Basic Behavioral Science